Anof-cyber/PyCript-Docs/docs/Examples.md

     This extension is designed to operate exclusively on URLs that have been included within the target scope of Burp Suite.

+!!!
+Warning "Warning"

+    PyCript version 0.4 change the use of encrpytion decryption langague as well how it pass data to the encrpytion decryption script over command line argmunet.
+    Older script will not work with new PyCript.
+Check the "Select Language" and "Writing Custom Scripts" page.

 ### Request Type

 The Request Type feature enables you to choose the specific request or message type that requires encryption or decryption.